 Confederation Marine Modellers

-Hints and tips - Servo stretchers.
+Hints and tips - Aligning motor and prop shaft.

 Our next public display will be TBA.

 Nautical Lore - The Battle of the Java Sea